-4.7.3 HV Components
+4.7.3 HV components

-High voltage components such as cables, insulators, instrument transformers, capacitors, surge arresters or switchgears require thorough testing which typically includes, in addition to measurement of withstand voltage, measurement of loss factor, insulation resistance and partial discharge, life-time assessment of power electronics.
-Non-destructive testing methods are also required for commissioning or preventive maintenance of large equipment used in installations such as power transformers, overhead lines and cables (e.g. new wave shapes for DC cable testing), high voltage substations or HVDC converter stations.
-This can involve superimposition of DC signals, HF harmonics, switching patterns in power electronics, new wave shapes for DC cable testing.
+High-voltage components such as cables, insulators, instrument transformers, capacitors, surge arresters or switchgears require thorough testing, which typically includes, in addition to measurement of withstand voltage, the measurement of loss factor, insulation resistance, partial discharge, and life-time assessment of power electronics.
+Non-destructive testing methods are also required for commissioning or preventive maintenance of large equipment used in installations such as power transformers, overhead lines and cables (e.g., new wave shapes for DC cable testing), high-voltage substations or HVDC converter stations.
+This can involve superimposition of DC signals, high-frequency harmonics, switching patterns in power electronics, new wave shapes for DC cable testing.
 On-site testing brings about significant logistical and technical challenges with complex interconnection schemes.
 For instance, high-capacitive test objects such as power cables, generators or capacitors can be tested after their installation on-site using very low frequency technique (VLF) down to 0.1 Hz.

-4.7.4 Some measurement challenges in high-voltage testing
+4.7.4 Measurement challenges - High-voltage testing